 On this page:

-In addition, students take other courses with accompanying field experiences designed to provide them with a foundation in the educational process.
-During each practicum, (i.e., field experience), each student spends time in a middle or high school math classroom observing teachers, interacting with students, and learning how students think about and understand mathematics.
+The program includes a wide array of courses meant to expand your mathematical content knowledge from calculus to upper-level mathematics.
+In addition, you will take education courses with accompanying field experiences designed to provide you with a foundation in the educational process, culminating in a semester-long student teaching experience.
+During each practicum, (i.e., field experience), you will spend time in a middle or high school math classroom observing teachers, interacting with students, and learning how students think about and understand mathematics.